astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 For a full list, reference the changelogs in our [`ap-airflow` repo](https://github.com/astronomer/ap-airflow) for the AC version of your choice (e.g. changelog for 1.10.10 [here](https://github.com/astronomer/ap-airflow/blob/master/1.10.10/CHANGELOG.md)).

 To be notified of AC releases, feel free to [subscribe to our AC Newsletter](/downloads/).
-For information on how to upgrade Astronomer Certified versions, refer to our ["Airflow Versioning" doc](/docs/cloud/stable/customize-airflow/airflow-versioning/).
+For information on how to upgrade Astronomer Certified versions, refer to our ["Manage Airflow Versions" doc](/docs/cloud/stable/customize-airflow/manage-airflow-versions/).

 #### Houston API Improvements